Lindås Municipality: Heathland Centre at Lygra

 Heathland Centre at Lygra (Lyngheisenteret på Lygra) is a cultural museum consisting of a conserved heather moorland.
 It is also an information centre for the coastal heathlands.
 The center was established in the 1970s.
 An information center with a restaurant, auditorium, and permanent exhibition was opened in 2000.
-Heathland was founded by the University of Bergen, Vestland county, Lindås Municipality, the Regional Council in Nordhordland and Gulen.
+Heathland was founded by the University of Bergen, Vestland county, Lindås Municipality, the Regional Council in Nordhordland, and Gulen Municipality.
 It is administrated by the Museum Centre in Hordaland.